joshuadeacon2005-code/CustomerPulseCRM/replit.md

 **Technical Implementations & Feature Specifications:**
 - **Authentication**: Passport-local strategy with scrypt password hashing and session management using `connect-pg-simple` for PostgreSQL session storage.
 - **Role-Based Access Control**: Multi-level roles (CEO, Manager, Salesman) with `managerId` for team hierarchy.
 Public registration is restricted to the 'salesman' role.
+- **Regional Office Management**: Users can be assigned to regional offices (Hong Kong, Singapore, Shanghai, Australia/NZ, Indonesia, Malaysia, Guangzhou) for geographical organization.
+Regional office is displayed on dashboards and in admin user tables.
 - **Homepage Dashboard**: Comprehensive role-based dashboard serving as the application's landing page (`/dashboard`).
 All users start here after login.
 Features:
   - **Quick Actions**: Four prominent cards for logging interactions, sales, customers, and leads with colored icons
   - **Performance Metrics**: Three-card layout showing current month target, sales to date, and progress percentage with visual progress bar